yatish2026/water/README.md

 ## 📋 Project Overview

 **WaterCare Portal** is a modern, professional web application built with pure HTML, CSS, and JavaScript (no backend, no frameworks, no API calls).
-It showcases a comprehensive water safety initiative with dummy data and interactive features suitable for college community service projects.
+It showcases a comprehensive water safety initiative with  data and interactive features suitable for college community service projects.

 ### Purpose
 - Demonstrate a prototype for water facility management awareness